IF I SEEK US

 In the Old Testament and in the New Testament the Ten Commandment terminology was not used.
-They were called the ten words or Decalogue, NOT commandments.
+They were called the ten WORDS or Decalogue, NOT commandments.
 At best these ten words were meant to be promises, not commandments or demands that were directed toward men by God.
 The value to us of the Ten Words is that they elucidate some fundamental principles which we can incorporate into our lives to the extent that they do not interfere with the sustenance and/or the enhancement of life.

 Jesus never talked directly about morality because it should be self-evident that the sustenance and enhancement of life—within the boundary of humane values—should define and determine morality, not some written code of morality determining life and behavior.
 In his conversations about morality, Jesus only scorned the current morality of the Jews.
 This literally means that whatever sustains and/or enhances life is moral, or to put it another way, whatever increases morale—again within the boundary of humane values—is moral.
 This means that in this world no specific rules can be absolutely valid.
 The most immoral thing that can be done is to impose rules of morality upon humans that God created to live free and use their own feelings and emotions to live by.
 Man was made to live by inspiration, not obligation or law.

 The most virulent form of fundamentalism does not feel good about itself unless it makes itself "peculiar" and is persecuted.
-By teaching people that they are sons of God when they are not, Christianity fosters the concept of a very capricious father who sometimes can be counted on but most times can not, a father who allows his children to experience devastating trauma, intense suffering, and savage destruction, a father who promises and then does not deliver, a harsh, stern father interested in rigorous discipline, a father who will even literally throw them to the lions or the fire for His own glory.
+By teaching people that they are sons of God when they are not, Christianity fosters the concept of a very capricious father who sometimes can be counted on but most times can not, a father who allows his children to experience devastating trauma, intense suffering, and savage destruction, a father who promises and then does not deliver, a harsh, stern father interested in rigorous discipline, a father who will even literally throw them to the lions or have them burned at the stake for His own glory.

 Christianity has trivialized the Sabbath by insisting on sacralizing a special day of the week instead of understanding this as a symbol of our freedom from burdens, works and legalism.
-It has trivialized Jesus washing the disciples feet by making it an "ordinance of humility" instead of realizing it to be merely a symbol of service and helping each other to finish cleaning our belief system.
+It has trivialized Jesus washing the disciples feet by making it an "ordinance of humility" instead of realizing it to be merely a symbol of service and helping each other to finish cleaning up our belief system.
 It has trivialized the wine and unleavened bread as a sacrament instead of accepting them as symbols of understanding the true meaning of Jesus' words and deeds.
 It has trivialized the "language with fervor" of Acts 2:3 as literal tongues of fire dancing on the people's heads.
 It has replaced the reality of understanding the message of Jesus about God with the sacrament of literal baptism of water.
-It has mysticized understanding all the truth by thinking of being "possessed" by the Holy Spirit and then indulging in "charismatic" nonsense.
+It has mysticized understanding all the truth by thinking of being "possessed" by the Holy Spirit and then indulging in "charismatic" escapades.

 Christianity has misapplied so much of what Jesus said, causing us to shift our emphasis away from accepting ourselves as we really are and concentrating on understanding what he said.
 Instead, it has shifted the emphasis to being concerned with remanufacturing ourselves to fit someone else's arbitrary, artificial standard.
 Christianity has totally misapplied his words about sin and sinning, the Parousia, marriage, divorce, denying him, loving him, the Holy Spirit, the Kingship of the heavens, righteousness, the scriptures and the law, etc., ad nauseam.

-Because they are so powerful, and therefore dangerous in this world when misused, our God-given dimensions of sensuality and eroticism have been frontally attacked by Christianity in the same way it has approached other areas of human life; that is, it applies a set of restrictive rules.
+Because they are so powerful, and therefore dangerous in this world when misguided and misused, our God-given dimensions of sensuality and eroticism have been frontally attacked by Christianity in the same way it has approached other areas of human life; that is, it applies a set of restrictive rules.
 Only for these aspects the rules have tended to be more harsh and negative, usually designed to shut down these qualities or deny the legitimacy of experiencing these dimensions.
 In the realm of sexual behavior and feeling the large part of Christianity has purposed to put part of the range of human experience off limits, to narrow the full spectrum of the piano keyboard, i.e. to play music with the notes only around and above middle C with the lower notes considered to be perversion, base instead of bass.